Frumple/vancouver-buses/README.md

 ## List of Player Actions

-### Move your bus (1 action)
+### Move your bus (Cost: 1 action)

-- You may spend 1 action to move your bus on stop.
+You may spend 1 action to move your bus on stop.

-- You cannot move back into the space that you most recently travelled.
+You cannot move back into the space that you most recently travelled.
 To help indicate where your bus travelled from, place your bus on the side of the stop where they entered from.

 **TODO: Insert helpful diagram here.**